 17. Yoga Pants

-When you're sitting at a chair all day long, comfort is key.
+When you're sitting in a chair all day long, comfort is key.
 Yoga pants are just as comfortable as pajamas but are way less embarrassing to wear to the grocery store or coffee shop!

-A go to favorite?
-Yoga pants, an over sized sweater, and some fuzzy socks.
+A go-to favorite?
+Yoga pants, an oversized sweater, and some fuzzy socks.
 When it comes time to run out of the house, just pull on a pair of boots!

-19. Fingerless Gloves
+18. Fingerless Gloves

 Have you ever tried to type when you're hands are cold?
 I don't recommend it!

 I do recommend fingerless gloves as a gift for a writer, though!